-Gloves, lab coats, face shields/mask/goggles, heavy duty gloves gloves
+Gloves, lab coats, face shields/mask/goggles, heavy duty gloves

 - a.
 Body protections: (List items and when used.)
-MED - gloves

-MLT - gloves, lab coat PLB -
+MED gloves MLT gloves, lab coat PLB gloves - b.

-- b.
 Gloves, masks, goggles or face shields and lab coat if splash is likely to occur. - c.
-Special PPE:

-Heavy duty gloves if cleaning up a spill containing glass.
+Special PPE: Heavy duty gloves if cleaning up a spill containing glass. - d.

-- d.
 The instructor is responsible for ensuring and issuing appropriate, readily accessible PPE to students.
 Non-latex gloves shall be readily accessible to employees/students.
 Students are responsible for identifying a need for necessary PPE. - e.
 All PPE will be removed prior to leaving the work area/lab. - f.
 All PPE will be disposed of by the employer at no cost to the employee. - g.
 PPE, when removed, will be placed in the designated area for disposal.

-4. Housekeeping
+Housekeeping

-This facility will be cleaned and decontaminated according to the following schedule:
+ESCC spaces will be cleaned and decontaminated according to the following schedule:

 Area Schedule Cleaner Lab/countertops After each class Students/instructor Desks in lab area After each class Students/instructor Floors/sinks As scheduled by Envir.
-Services Maintentance.Environ.
-Services
+Services Facilities Athletic Trainer After use Athletic Trainer Common Areas As needed Facilities

-This facility will use Cavicide to clean surfaces.
-Broken glassware which may be contaminated shall not be picked up directly with the hands.
-It shall be cleaned up using mechanical means such as; a brush and dust pan, tongs or forceps.
+ESCC will use an approved disinfectant to clean surfaces.
+An appropriate disinfectant is defined as an EPA-listed tuberculocidal germicide.
+Broken glassware shall not be picked up directly with the hands.
+It shall be cleaned up using mechanical means such as; a brush and dust pan, tongs, or forceps.